3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ### 4.3 Boundary Shape

 A powerful application of Volumetric and Implicit modeling is the ability to define the shape of an object from volumetric information.
-Therefore we are introducing the concept of a **\<boundaryShape>** element which can be used to define the boundary of a shape using a levelset function.
+Therefore we are introducing the concept of a **\<boundaryshape>** element which can be used to define the boundary of a shape using a levelset function.
 This is analogous to how a mesh defines the boundary between the inside and outside of the shape.
 In this case the mesh surface represents the surface of the levelset value equal to zero.

-The child-element of the \<BoundaryShape> element references a functionID that must have a scalar output.
+The child-element of the \<boundaryshape> element references a functionID that must have a scalar output.
 This 'shape' represents the levelset function that MUST be evaluated to determine the actual shape of the object.

 Since fields can be evaluated in an unbounded way, a closed mesh is required to enclose any boundaryshape element to make the evaluation space bounded.
 For example a simple box that represents the bounding box of the geometry encoded in the \<meshid>-element.
 There are cases where a producer would want to specify a bounding box for evaluation.
-In that case one can set the the \<meshbboxonly>-element to true and the \<BoundaryShape> element must be evaluated within the extents of the mesh referenced by the \<meshid>-element.
+In that case one can set the the \<meshbboxonly>-element to true and the \<boundaryshape> element must be evaluated within the extents of the mesh referenced by the \<meshid>-element.

 ### 4.3.1 BoundaryShape element

-Element **\<boundaryShape>**
+Element **\<boundaryshape>**

 ![boundary XML structure](images/element_boundary.png)